jronallo/microdata_schemaorg_example/source/code4lib.html.md

 There is still an
 opportunity to have an impact on these technologies to improve the discoverability and use of our collections and services.
-The next step is to take a closer look, try it out, and report back to the community on your experiences.
-Who is interested in working together to make structured data on the web easier and more expressive for libraries, archives, and museums?

 Appendix: Resources